 Kollage Yarns makes some fun yarns out of such products as corn, soy, milk, and recycled denim, but it's also well known for its strange looking square knitting needles.
-The word on these needles -- available in straights, DPNs and fixed circulars, as well as crochet hooks -- is that they're easier on the hands that round needles and make more even stitches effortlessly.
+The word on these needles—available in straights, DPNs and fixed circulars, as well as crochet hooks—is that they're easier on the hands that round needles and make more even stitches effortlessly.

-The company sent me a couple of needles to try in celebration of their moving production of the needles to the United States, and I found them quite interesting to work with.
+The company sent me a couple of needles to try in celebration of their moving production of the needles to the United States, and we found them quite interesting to work with.
 The main issue you will find with these needles is that your gauge will be somewhat different from the needles you're used to.

 Knitting in the Square

-I received two different needles to try: a size 6 US (4mm) circular with their soft cable known as a K-Kable and a size 3 US (3.25 mm) with a firm cable.
+We received two different needles to try: a size 6 US (4mm) circular with their soft cable known as a K-Kable and a size 3 US (3.25 mm) with a firm cable.
 The firm cable is more like a traditional cable needle, while the softer cable is rubbery and floppy.

-I really liked the soft cable, but both are nice and not kinky right out of the package.
+We liked the soft cable, but both are nice and not kinky right out of the package.
 The joins of the aluminum needles to the cables are perfect, making for smooth, easy knitting.

-One important thing to know about these needles that is not mentioned on the package (but is on the website where you would order the needles) is the advice that most knitters need to go up a size in needle to get the correct gauge with the square needles.
-I think for me it would be even more than one needle size.
+One important thing to know about these needles that is not mentioned on the package (but is on the website where you would order the needles) is the advice that most knitters need to go up a size in the needle to get the correct gauge with the square needles.
+We think for me it would be even more than one needle size.

 Kollage Square knitting needles are fun to work with and are a conversation starter for knit night.
 They make nice, even stitches and may be easier on your body than knitting with traditional round needles.
 And those floppy K-Kables are great if you ask me.